fizalihsan/fizalihsan.github.io/source/technology/messaging.md

 ### Service-Oriented Architecture (SOA)

 an architecture style that defines business services that are abstracted from the corresponding enterprise service implementations.
+[Read more here](/technology/soa.html)

 ### Enterprise Service Bus (ESB)